AnshSareen/HYBRID-FILE-COMPRESSION/README.md

 # Enter the path to the compressed file (e.g., comp.bin): comp.bin
 # Enter the path for the decompressed output (e.g., output.txt): output.txt
 ```
+📊 Results
+Original File Size: test2.txt → ~92 KB

+Compressed File Size: comp.bin → ~71 KB

+✅ ~23% size reduction achieved using the hybrid model.

+Visuals: output1.png, output2.png

+✅ Features
+✅ Lossless compression

+✅ Handles large text inputs

+✅ Hybrid model for better space optimization

+✅ Simple interface via terminal

+📌 Note
+test2.txt contains educational theory content and is used here as a test input.

+Ensure your input file is in UTF-8 format.

+📚 References
+Huffman, D. A. (1952).
+A method for the construction of minimum-redundancy codes

+Lempel, A., & Ziv, J. (1977).
+A universal algorithm for sequential data compression

+Python Standard Library: pickle, heapq, os